mostafabouz/mostafabouz/README.md

 - :seedling: Currently Learning ML Ops.

-- :heart_eyes: I'm passionate about open source and new technologies.
+- 👐: I'm passionate about new technologies and continuous contributions.

 - 🥤 What I do in my free time : 🎵 🏞️ 🧑‍💻 💪